 Bacteriology is the study of bacteria.
 Bacteria are minute, microscopic, simple, unicellular prokaryotic organisms occurring as saprophytes and parasites on a wide range of habitats.

 - Structures of External side of the cell wall.

 - Cell wall

 - Structures of the Internal side of the cell wall

-The bacterial cell Structures at external side of the cell wall include flagella, fimbrie (pili), and capsule (slime layer).
+The bacterial cell Structures at the external side of the cell wall include flagella, fimbriae (pili), and capsule (slime layer).

 Flagella are thin, hair-like appendages that originate from a granular structure, the basal body which is present just beneath the plasma membrane.
 They are composed of protein, “Flagellin”.
 The flagellin molecules are forming a single cylindrical filament.

 Flagella are present in eubacteria.
 The bacilli and possess flagella.
 The cocci do not possess flagella.
 They are responsible for motility of bacteria.

-On the basis of arrangement of flagella, four types of arrangements are recognized.
-They are “Lophotrichous, Amphitrichous, Monotrichous, Peritrichous” (In short cut for easy recollection- LAAMP).
+On the basis of the arrangement of flagella, four types of arrangements are recognized.
+They are “Lophotrichous, Amphitrichous, Monotrichous, Peritrichous” (In shortcut for easy recollection- LAAMP).